 Dancing, stairs and the silver screen come together in a one-of-a-kind performance.

-As an ode to the architectural highlights of our renewed building, choreographer Dana Jolly has created an original dance piece which pays tribute to some of the most spectacular dance routines performed on stairs ever captured on screen.
+As an ode to our renewed museum, choreographer Dana Jolly has created an original dance piece which pays tribute to some of the most spectacular dance routines performed on stairs ever captured on screen.

 About the choreographer